MicrosoftDocs/xamarin-docs/docs/tools/ci/teamcity.md

 When the test is run, the test results will be returned in the form of an NUnit style XML file called **report.xml**.
 TeamCity will display the information in the Build Log.

-For more information about how to submit UITests to Test Cloud, consult this guide on [Preparing Xamarin.UITests for Upload](https://docs.microsoft.com/appcenter/test-cloud/preparing-for-upload/uitest/).
+For more information about how to submit UITests to Test Cloud, consult [Preparing Xamarin.Android Apps](/appcenter/test-cloud/preparing-for-upload/xamarin-android-uitest) or [Preparing Xamarin.iOS Apps](/appcenter/test-cloud/preparing-for-upload/xamarin-ios-uitest).

 #### Submitting Calabash Tests to Test Cloud